adrianstevens/Dolby-Audio-Plug-in-for-Xamarin/README.md

 The DolbyTest project references a DLL created by the DolbyAPI.

 You should now be able to run/debug the DolbyTest project on an Android device containing Dolby hardware.

+*** Differences from documented Java Dolby API ***

+OnDolbyAudioProcessingListener has been replaced by IDolbyAudioProcessingListener

+Change .Enabled property of an instance of DolbyAudioProcessing to enable/disable Dolby Processing instead of using .setAudioProcessingEnabled()

+(section incomplete)

 *** About ***